 They say the word ‘Fear’ can stand for two things: ‘Forget Everything And Run’ or ‘Face Everything And Rise’.

-Inner Leadership provides a step by step guide for how we can make it mean the second, by using stress and fear to make us stronger and more valuable.
+Inner Leadership provides a step by step guide to how we can make it mean the second: by using fear to make us stronger and more valuable.

-- The first is our ability to centre and ground, remain calm in a crisis, and connect strongly with who we are at our best, no matter what is happening around us
+• The first is our ability to centre and ground, to remain calm in a crisis, and connect strongly with who we are at our best, no matter what is happening around us

-- ‘Fear’ can also stand for ‘False Evidence Appearing Real’ so the second key skill is the ability to make clearer sense of the situation and notice the assumptions we might be making
+• ‘Fear’ can also stand for ‘False Evidence Appearing Real’ so the second key skill is the ability to make clearer sense of the situation and spot the mistaken assumptions we might be making

-- The third and fourth abilities are the abilities to find the opportunities in a crisis and choose the one that fits best with our priorities, even when the situation is highly volatile and the outcome highly uncertain
+• The third and fourth abilities are to find the opportunities that exist in a crisis and then choose the one that aligns best with our deepest priorities, even when the situation is unclear and the outcome highly uncertain

-- And the sixth and seventh abilities are the skills that enable us to articulate our chosen way forward in ways that inspire us and the people around us to long to make it happen and keep going as we move forward
+• And the sixth and seventh abilities are the skills that enable us to articulate our chosen way forward in ways that inspire us and the people around us to long to make it happen

-If we look back through our life we can probably remember a dozen times when we felt afraid: our first day at a new school, our first driving lesson, our first date, our first job.
-Each time this happened, behind the fear there was also an opportunity to learn and grow — if we stepped up.
+If we look back through our life we can probably remember dozens of times when we felt afraid: our first day at a new school, our first driving lesson, our first date, our first job.
+And every time this happened, behind the fear there was also an opportunity for us to learn and grow, if we stepped up.

-When we know what we most want to do, and learn the right skills and manage the risks, then even something as scary as riding a rodeo bull can become an adventure!
+Because when we find what we most want to do, and we learn the skills we need to inspire ourselves to do that, and manage the risks, then even something as apparently terrifying as riding a rodeo bull can simply become an adventure — if that’s what you long to do!

-When we understand that what we call a ‘crisis’ is really an opportunity, and that our purpose and values are a recipe for becoming fully who we truly are, then we are ready to learn what ‘Fear’ really stands for: Face Everything And Rise.
+When we have learned that every ‘crisis’ contains an opportunity, and that following our purpose and values is actually a recipe for becoming most fully who we truly are, then we will learn that what ‘Fear’ really stands for is Face Everything And Rise.

 This is another step to becoming antifragile.